Pelé (footballer, born 1991): Rio Ave

 On 29 June 2017, Pelé signed a five-year contract with Rio Ave.
 He scored seven league goals in 38 official matches in his first and only season, helping to qualification for the Europa League second qualifying round after a sixth-place finish.

 Monaco

 Pelé moved to Ligue 1 in July 2018, agreeing to a five-year deal at Monaco – Benfica and Rio Ave shared the €10 million transfer fee in equal parts.
 He made his debut in the competition on 28 September, starting in a 2–0 away loss to Saint-Étienne and being replaced by Benjamin Henrichs late into the second half.

 On 31 January 2019, Pelé joined English club Nottingham Forest on loan for the remainder of the season.
 On 6 August, in the same situation, he moved to Reading also of the EFL Championship.
-He scored his first goal for the latter on 7 March 2020, in a 3–1 away victory over Birmingham City.
+He scored his only goal for the latter on 7 March 2020, in a 3–1 away victory over Birmingham City.

 Pelé returned to Rio Ave on 29 September 2020, on yet another loan.
 On 5 August 2022, still owned by Monaco, he agreed to a deal at Famalicão.